 Does Ice Help Varicose Veins?

-Ice can help with pain relief caused by varicose veins.
+Ice can help relieve pain caused by varicose veins.
 As mentioned earlier, heat can widen your veins and increase blood flow, causing further discomfort in the legs.
 So, wrapping some ice in a towel and applying it to the legs is a much better choice than a heating pad.

 How To Get Rid Of Varicose Veins?

-The only way to get rid of varicose veins permanently is through medical intervention.
-For example, sclerotherapy treatment and venous ablation are two very common treatment options.
-Here at VeinSolutions™, we offer both of these treatments, as well as venous ultrasounds and FREE consultations.
+The only way to permanently remove varicose veins is through medical intervention.
+For example, sclerotherapy treatment and venous ablation are two widespread treatment options.
+Here at VeinSolutions™, we offer both treatments, aenous ultrasounds and FREE consultations.

 VeinSolutions™ at Michigan Vascular Center